SreeragCV/SreeragCV/README.md

 ### Glad to see you here!
-I am a self-taught developer based in Calicut.
+I am a self-taught developer based in Kannur.
 My first degree was in Fire and Safety Engineering, but eventually discovered my true calling in Coding and Programming.
 As I started following my true passion and my curiosity towards learning new things, it helped me a lot for learning all the fundamentals in web development and coding.
 And now I can proudly say that I am a full-stack MERN developer and the good thing about becoming a programmer is you never stops learning.
 So I am always ready to grasp, learn and do what ever is out there.

 <br/>